 If you quote multiple sources in one sentence, make sure to cite them separately so that it’s clear which material came from which source.

-To create correctly formatted source references, you can use our free citation generator.
+To create correctly formatted source citations, you can use our free Citation Generator.

 - Forgotten or misplaced citations

 - Missing quotation marks

 - Paraphrased material that’s too similar to the original text

 Then you can easily fix any instances of potential plagiarism.